 Leftovers keep well in the refrigerator for up to two days.
 Stir in a splash of broth or cream when reheating to restore creaminess.

-Pin it Enjoy this easy and creamy Tuscan orzo bowl as a hearty main dish any night of the week.
+Enjoy this easy and creamy Tuscan orzo bowl as a hearty main dish any night of the week.
 Each bite brings comfort and classic Italian flavor to your table.

 Frequently Asked Questions